jeffreyyoo/SICER-2/README.md

 Usability of the original SICER software has been affected by increased throughputs of ChIP-seq experiments over the years.
 We now present SICER 2.0, a more user-friendly version of SICER that has been redisgned and streamlined to handle large ChIP-seq data sets.
 This new Python package supports multiple job submissions on cluster systems and parallel processing on multicore architectures.

-For more information about the original SICER algorithm, please see
+For more information about the original SICER algorithm, please see,

->> “*A clustering approach for identification of enriched domains from histone modification
->> ChIP-Seq data” Chongzhi Zang, Dustin E. Schones, Chen Zeng, Kairong Cui, Keji Zhao, and
->> Weiqun Peng*, **Bioinformatics** 25, 1952 - 1958 (2009)
+“A clustering approach for identification of enriched domains from histone modification ChIP-Seq data” Chongzhi Zang, Dustin E. Schones, Chen Zeng, Kairong Cui, Keji Zhao, and Weiqun Peng, *Bioinformatics* 25, 1952 - 1958 (2009)

 In addition, we present an alternative algorithm for identification of broad domains from ChIP-seq data called RECOGNICER.

-For more information about the RECOGNICER algoirthm, please see

->> *insert citation for RECOGNICER paper*
+It uses a coarse-graining approach to identify broad domains on both fine and coarse scale.

 ## Installation
 ### Requirements